 MongoDB Atlas

-This section walks you through setting up MongoDB Atlas as a vector store with Spring AI.
+This section walks you through setting up MongoDB Atlas as a vector store to use with Spring AI.

 What is MongoDB Atlas?

-MongoDB Atlas is a fully-managed cloud database available in AWS, Azure, and GCP.
-It supports native Vector Search and full text search (BM25) on your MongoDB document data.
+MongoDB Atlas is the fully-managed cloud database from MongoDB available in AWS, Azure, and GCP.
+Atlas supports native Vector Search and full text search on your MongoDB document data.

-MongoDB Atlas Vector Search allows to store your embeddings in MongoDB documents, create a vector search index, and perform KNN search with an approximate nearest neighbor algorithm (Hierarchical Navigable Small Worlds).
-It uses the $vectorSearch aggregation stage.
+MongoDB Atlas Vector Search allows you to store your embeddings in MongoDB documents, create vector search indexes, and perform KNN searches with an approximate nearest neighbor algorithm (Hierarchical Navigable Small Worlds).
+You can use the $vectorSearch aggregation operator in a MongoDB aggregation stage to perform a search on your vector embeddings.

 Prerequisites